bbauska/meta-react-basics/README.md

 # 23. Introducing JSX

-At this point in the course, you&apos;ve been introduced to the concept of JSX, and how it&apos;s used to interact with components.
+At this point in the course, you've been introduced to the concept of JSX, and how it's used to interact with components.
 In this section (23), you will explore JSX in more detail in the context of components and styling.
-You&apos;ll also learn how to mix JavaScript, HTML, and CSS within a component.
+You'll also learn how to mix JavaScript, HTML, and CSS within a component.
 What is it that makes JSX so special?
 In one word, expressiveness.
 Developers can express what they want to react to render using a very expressive syntax, almost identical to HTML or XML.
 In